yoichimichael/react-kaiju-tracker/README.md

 ## Gettings Started

 In the terminal, start the app with `npm start`.
-Additionally, begin the local json server with `npm run server`.
+Additionally, in a separate terminal you'll need to begin the local json server with `npm run server`.

+`npm run server` *is a custom script.
+If you have questions about what it's doing or you want to build your own, you can check it out in* `package.json`.

 ## Fetch Requests

-The file `requests.js` is where all your fetch requests ought to be stored.
-There are two endpoints, one for `/kaijus` and one for `/sightings`.
-Both of these endpoints are included in the file.
+It's suggested you store all your fetch requests in `requests.js`.
+The first request has already been built out for you.
+You don't have to build out all your requests using the variables provided or even using the file provided, however this is one way you can keep your code `DRY`.

 In order to import your fetches, include this line with the other imports at the top of a react file: `import * as requests from './requests'`

 To use any of the requests, call `requests.requestNameHere()`.
-This will return a promise you can then utilize.
+This will return a promise you can then utilize and chain `.then` methods off of.
 As an example:

 ```
 requests.fetchKaijus()
 .then(response => console.log(response))
 ```

-A typical Kaiju object looks like this:
+A typical Kaiju object returned looks like this:

 ```
 {